zinia94/EyeWarning/README.md

 # EyeWarning

-This is my Undergraduate final year project.
-I had to build an android based drowsiness detection System using image processing concept.
-I have developed a Smartphone based application which monitors the face of the driver in real time and alerts the driver when it finds closed/nearly closed eyes more than 2 seconds.
-I have used the front camera of the Smartphone to monitor the face of the user in real time.
-Drivers need to have mobile stands for vehicles to use the system in real world.
+For my undergraduate final year project, I developed an Android-based drowsiness detection system utilizing image processing techniques.
+The result is a smartphone application that monitors a driver's face in real time, alerting them if their eyes remain closed or nearly closed for more than two seconds.
+This application uses the smartphone's front camera to continuously observe the driver's face.
+To effectively use this system in real-world scenarios, drivers will need a mobile stand to secure their phones within their vehicles.

 # Requirements